FusionAuth/fusionauth-site/site/_posts/2022-11-23-nextjs-and-fusionauth-passwordless.md

 ### Setting up an SMTP Server for Email

-For this tutorial, we’re going to use SendGrid as an SMTP provider.
+For this tutorial, you're going to use SendGrid as an SMTP provider.
 This will allow FusionAuth to send emails to your users as needed via SendGrid.

 To get started with SendGrid and SMTP, follow their guide [here](https://docs.sendgrid.com/for-developers/sending-email/integrating-with-the-smtp-api).
 After you’ve set up an API key, be sure to set up a [Sender Identity](https://docs.sendgrid.com/for-developers/sending-email/sender-identity) for the email address you want to send emails from.